Slomads Rising: Stay Length Shifts in Digital Nomad Travel, United States 2019-2024: Results

-Because the booking–weighted mean NPB displays both short-run momentum and annual seasonality, we estimated a stochastic level model with ARIMA\((0,1,1)(0,1,1)_{12}\) errors.
-Two specifications were considered: a \emph{full} model that includes the pandemic‐phase indicators as exogenous regressors and a \emph{null} model without them.
-Coefficient estimates for the full model appear in Table~\ref{tab:sarima_coef}; information criteria and log‐likelihoods for both specifications are summarized in Table~\ref{tab:sarima_ic}.
+Because the booking‑weighted mean NPB displays both short‑run momentum and annual seasonality, we estimated a stochastic level model with ARIMA\((0,1,1)(0,1,1)_{12}\) errors.
+Two specifications were considered: a \emph{full} model that includes the pandemic‑phase indicators as exogenous regressors and a \emph{null} model without them.
+Coefficient estimates for the full model appear in Table~\ref{tab:sarima_coef}; a compact model‑comparison summary is given in Table~\ref{tab:sarima_ic}.

-The pandemic‑phase covariates improve fit dramatically.
-Information criteria fall by more than twenty points, the residual variance shrinks by 35 \%, and the likelihood‑ratio test rejects the null model decisively (\(p<10^{-6}\)).
-In the full specification the coefficient for \textit{Pre‑COVID} is \(-1.17\) nights (s.e.\ 0.21), confirming that before March 2020 the mean NPB was substantially below the restriction‑phase reference level.
-The \textit{Post‑COVID} coefficient is positive but small (\(+0.06\pm0.19\)) and not significant, indicating that, once short‑run and seasonal dynamics are controlled for, post‑2021 NPB does not differ statistically from the restriction period.
-The non‑seasonal MA term of \(-0.76\) implies strong one‑month mean reversion, while the seasonal MA coefficient near \(-1\) suggests that shocks are almost completely offset twelve months later.

-Figure~\ref{fig:sarima_resid} diagnoses the innovation residuals.
-The run chart (top) shows zero‑centered noise with three obvious outliers linked to the early 2020 level break and vaccine roll out, but no drift thereafter.
-The ACF (bottom‑left) has every bar inside the 95 \% bounds, corroborating the Ljung–Box result (\(p>0.20\) for lags 1–24) and confirming that the \(\operatorname{MA}(1)\times\operatorname{SMA}_{12}\) structure captures all remaining serial dependence.
-The histogram (bottom‑right) is approximately symmetric with mild leptokurtosis, a common pattern in differenced economic series.
-Taken together, these diagnostics indicate that the differenced SARIMA with phase dummies provides an adequate statistical description of monthly NPB, leaving no systematic structure in the residuals.
-Combined with the negative‑binomial cross‑sectional results (Fig.~\ref{fig:pred}), the time‑series evidence reinforces the view that explicit pandemic‑phase indicators, and not higher‑order ARMA terms, are required to account for the permanent level shift in stay lengths.
+Pandemic‑phase covariates improve fit: the likelihood‑ratio test rejects the null of no phase effects (Table~\ref{tab:sarima_ic}), and AIC falls by \(\approx4.4\) points when the dummies are included.
+Residual diagnostics (Fig.~\ref{fig:sarima_resid}) show little remaining serial structure after differencing and seasonal MA terms, supporting the view that explicit phase indicators, rather than higher‑order ARMA terms, account for the observed level shift in monthly NPB.
+The small residual pulses are consistent with staggered state‑level tightenings and relaxations that vary within months and are not captured by a single national phase code.